-Expats in Johannesburg will have a lifestyle that is largely similar to South Africans and they'll most likely befriend both locals and their fellow expats.
+Expats in Johannesburg will have a lifestyle that is fairly typical to South Africans around the country, and should find it easy to befriend both locals and fellow expats.
 Everybody in the city is influenced by its wealth and natural beauty.

 Shopping in Johannesburg

 Those wanting a more personal shopping experience can head to one of the city’s markets, a popular pastime on Sundays and public holidays.
-The most well-known of these are arguably the B&B Markets at Norwood Mall which sells gourmet food, arts and crafts, as well as at Hillfox Value Centre which is more geared towards bargain hunters.
-Additionally, the Neighbourgoods Market in Braamfontein is definitely worth a visit too.
+The Neighbourgoods Market in Braamfontein is definitely worth a visit, along with Sylvia's Market in Fairmount, and the Rosebank Sunday Market.

 Nightlife in Johannesburg

 Joburgers have mastered the balance between hard-working days and glamorous nights of excess.
 As one might expect of one of the richest cities in Africa, there is a fairly wide selection of clubs, bars, theatres and cocktail lounges.
-Expats can go for a night out on the town in trendy Melville or artsy Newtown.
+Expats can go for a night out on the town in trendy Melville, artsy Newtown, mellow Linden or ritzy Rivonia.
 Those with more refined tastes can also head to Hyde Park, Sandton or Melrose Arch to rub shoulders with local celebrities and the city’s wealthy and well-heeled.

 Outdoor activities and sports in Johannesburg

-Many of the locals and expats in Johannesburg choose to escape the hustle and bustle of the city on weekends.
-Some prefer destinations within the city such as the Johannesburg Zoo, Zoo Lake or the Walter Sisulu National Botanical Garden.
+Many of the locals and expats in Johannesburg look to escape the hustle and bustle of the city on weekends.
+There are many places within the city that fit the bill such as the Johannesburg Zoo, the Walter Sisulu National Botanical Garden and Zoo Lake.
+Other options include weekend getaways to nearby small towns such as Hartbeespoort, Clarens, Dullstroom and Cullinan.

 Are you an expat living in Johannesburg?